Marlin-DE200/Marlin-DiscoEasy200/README.md

 that have previously been built to support these modifications, however none of these configurations have yet been tested either.

+The author is happy to support users **before** they load the firmware onto their system in order to ensure that it works for them, as well as providing support for issues found after you try it.

+If you have a working version of Marlin for your specific configuration, then providing that we have access to the source code we can almost certainly get the settings we need to make this build to support your specific machine.

 Some combinations of these options with Standard builds are compiled automatically for each release, but an individual build for a single combination of any of these options can be manually initiated and built automatically using the same Github Actions workflow.